FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountTemplates/t_st_accountTemplates.md

     1. Determine the **Execution Rule**.
 Select either **All Matching Routes** (default) or **First Matching Route**.
     2. When **All Matching Routes** is selected, all matching Routes are executed.
 When **First Matching Route** is selected, only the first matching Route is executed.
     3. Click **New Route**.
     4. The *New Route Entry* page is displayed.
-For Route configuration information, refer to <a href="../../../c_st_advanced_routing/c_st_configuration/t_st_manage_routes" class="MCXref xref">Manage Routes</a>.
+For Route configuration information, refer to [Manage Routes](../../../c_st_advanced_routing/c_st_configuration/t_st_manage_routes).
     5. You can also enable, disable, reorder, and delete Routes in the *Specific Settings* pane.
-For information on enabling, disabling, reordering, or deleting Routes, refer to <a href="../../../c_st_advanced_routing/c_st_configuration/t_st_manage_route_package_templates" class="MCXref xref">Manage Route Package Templates</a>.
+For information on enabling, disabling, reordering, or deleting Routes, refer to [Manage Route Package Templates](../../../c_st_advanced_routing/c_st_configuration/t_st_manage_route_package_templates).

 7. In the *Notifications* pane:
     1. Select **Notify following e-mails on route failure** to be notified on route failure and enter a notification email address, a list of mail addresses, or an expression.
-For additional email configuration information, refer to <a href="../../../c_st_setup/c_st_miscellaneousconfiguration/t_st_smtpconfiguration" class="MCXref xref">SMTP configuration</a>.
+For additional email configuration information, refer to [SMTP configuration](../../../c_st_setup/c_st_miscellaneousconfiguration/t_st_smtpconfiguration).
     2. Select the **Mail Template** from the menu to be used for route failure notifications.
-For email template configuration information, refer to <a href="../../../c_st_setup/t_st_mailtemplates" class="MCXref xref">Mail templates</a>.
+For email template configuration information, refer to [Mail templates](../../../c_st_setup/t_st_mailtemplates).
     3. Select **Notify following e-mails on route success** to be notified on route success and enter a notification email address, a list of mail addresses, or an expression.
     4. Select the **Mail Template** from the menu to be used for route success notifications.
     5. Select **Notify following e-mails on route triggering** to be notified on route triggering and enter a notification email address, a list of mail addresses, or an expression.